mattlianje/etl4s/README.md

 }

 /*
- *   Using &> operator took 100ms
+ * Using &> operator took: 100ms
- *   Using & operator took  305ms
+ * Using & operator took:  305ms
  */
 ```